shailesh120/ECE-425-Final-Project---Shailesh-Alagan/README.md

 - Row-Column Scanning Technique:
 To detect keypresses on the 4x4 keypad, a row-column scanning algorithm is applied, provided by the professor, which efficiently identifies the pressed key.

 The hardware, software, and peripherals used are listed in the table below:

-## Components Used

 | **Hardware**                   | **Software**                    | **Peripherals**       |
 |--------------------------------|---------------------------------|-----------------------|